Pre-K Registration FAQ

 How do I register for Pre-K?

-Registration for full-day Pre-K opens Monday, April 5 and is 100% online.
+Registration for full-day Pre-k and kindergarten opens Friday, April 1 and is 100% online.
 Registration is not complete until the campus has received all qualifying documentation.
-All registration documents must be uploaded or emailed to email@example.com.
+All registration documents must be uploaded or emailed to firstname.lastname@example.org.
 Required documents include a birth certificate, shot records, social security card, proof of residency, and parent ID.
-Qualification documents must be provided in person at the Enrollment Center; parents will need to use this link to set up an appointment at the Enrollment Center.
+Qualification documents can be provided in person at the Enrollment Center or emailed to email@example.com.

-Out-of-district Pre-K scholars - students who do reside outside of CHISD will be automatically waitlisted until after Labor Day; at that time if space permits evaluation of out-of-district Pre-K students will take place, but there is no guarantee spots will be available.
+Out-of-district Pre-K and kindergarten scholars - students who reside outside of CHISD will be automatically waitlisted until after Labor Day; at that time if space permits evaluation of out-of-district Pre-K and kindergarten students will take place, but there is no guarantee spots will be available.

 How do I submit my documents to qualify for free Pre-K?